Services Provided: Custom pattern design

-The first annual Upstream Music Festival and Summit was held in Pioneer Square in Seattle, Washington.
+The Upstream Music Festival and Summit was held in Pioneer Square in Seattle, Washington.
 Part of the event included “The Summit,” presented by Amazon Web Services, which hosted emerging artists, industry experts, and creative collaborators to come together and discuss various challenges facing the music industry.
 Keynote speakers included Macklemore, Quincy Jones, Portia Sabin, and Ron Jones.

 The goal was to have a giant gramophone in bright pink directly above the presenters.
 The opening of the gramophone housed large monitors that would give the audience a visual of what was on stage from all four sides.

 The client was able to provide nearly everything needed to complete the custom design, including exact dimensions of the custom truss structure used to support the setup.
 Using our hot pink stock color stretch fabric, and instructions from the client, we were able to create a custom pattern that was easy to install and looked amazing above the stage.

 In the end, we were able to make their wild designs a reality.
 So whatever creative and new ideas you’re dreaming up, be sure to check out our Custom Projects page to see how we can help bring your ideas to life!
 Keep reading below for a Q&A with the Event Designers at R90 Lighting!